The best family bike rides in the Lake District, Cumbria

 • Traffic: traffic free cycle path (with a very quiet road if you are coming via Windermere Car Ferry)

-• Refreshments: Bowness Ferry and Wray Castle
+• Refreshments: Joeys Cafe at Claife Heights and Wray Castle

 Family cycling routes around Cumbria and the Lake District - Western side of Windermere

-This family friendly cycling and walking route runs for 5.5 traffic free miles along the western shore of Lake Windermere.
+This family friendly cycling and walking route runs for 10 traffic free miles along the western shore of Lake Windermere.

-It's relatively flat and as there's no traffic to worry about this an enjoyable route for all the family.
+It's relatively flat and as there's no traffic to worry about this is an enjoyable route for all the family.

 You can make this into a really fun day out for the kids by including a boat ride from the eastern shore.